-Watch his 2019 Crankworx Innsbruck run below:
+Watch Emil's 2019 Crankworx Innsbruck run below:

 Emil Johansson's best run – Innsbruck

-When do you 'give up' on a run?
+When do you “give up” on a run?

 Me?
 Never!
 No, but honestly it would take a huge error from my part to give up on a run.
 Here in Innsbruck, I wasn’t even close at landing the run that I wanted, but I never thought of giving it up.
-I landed a few tricks wonky, had to pedal between features and had a huge case.
+I landed a few tricks wonky, had to pedal in-between features and had a huge case.
 I actually came down bleeding as I cased the landing so hard that I hit my chin piece on my hand.
 But giving up?
 No way.
 As long as I’m on my bike there are points to be had.

 It really depends on what the course looks like and also what kind of feeling you get from each feature.
 Generally, I try to have a rough plan, or map, to guide me and I also keep in mind what kind of tricks would score high.
-I know my level of riding and what I'm capable of, so I just try and do the best that I can on that day.
+I know my level of riding and what I am capable of, so I just try and do the best that I can on that day.

-I don’t believe in forcing tricks on specific features
+I don’t believe in forcing tricks on specific features.

 I don’t believe in forcing tricks on specific features.
 It might not be a hard feature, but for some reason, a certain trick just doesn’t work on it.
-It might feel hard or 'off' and it could be a million reasons why: the course is rolling slow there, you need more speed from another feature or you need more height out of the take-off.
-Don’t dwell on it, just choose another trick and move on, because you’re probably not going to get more points doing it anyway.
+It might feel hard or “off” and it could be a million reasons why: the course is rolling slow there, you need more speed from another feature or you need more height out of the take-off.
+Don’t dwell on it, just choose another trick and move on because you’re probably not going to get more points doing it anyway.

 What was your favourite trick from your winning run in Innsbruck?